 Make sure everything in the video has been created by you!

-Remember to keep the video length under one minute as longer videos may be penalised during judging.
+Remember to keep the video length between one and three minutes as longer videos may be penalised during judging.
 This is where the use of a storyboard in the planning phase can really help!

 Get parental consent for any children identified, appearing or participating in the video, ensuring that parents or guardians are fully aware of the nature of the competition, and the subsequent use and display (including online and at public screenings) of the video entries by ReelLIFE SCIENCE, NUI Galway, our partners and potentially the media and general public (e.g. sharing the videos via Facebook, Twitter, etc.).

-To submit your video to ‘ReelLIFE SCIENCE @ HOME’, you will need to first upload it to YouTube and send us the link via our online Application Form before the submission deadline of May 29th 2020.
+To submit your video, you will need to first upload it to YouTube and send us the link via our online Application Form before the submission deadline of October 15th 2021.

-If you use a catchy title for your video – e.g. something that you might search for on YouTube – you are likely to get more views for your video, than just a generic video name.
+Pro Tip: If you use a catchy title for your video – e.g. something you might search for on YouTube – you are likely to get more views for your video, than with a generic video name.

 It is really important to note that Video Privacy Settings should be set to ‘Public’ so your video can be viewed by our judges and the general public.
 You can find lots of information in the YouTube Help Centre about privacy settings, how to upload videos, supported file formats, etc.